How (and When) to Find the Best Car Rental Deals in 2020

-If you need to book a hotel, car, and a flight, you should do some comparison shopping to see if you can save money by bundling your car with either of those other travel expenses.
+If you need to book a hotel, car, and a flight, you can do some comparison shopping to see if you can save money by bundling your car with either of those other travel expenses.
 Sometimes, you can, and other times, you won’t, but it never hurts to check.

-Skip The Insurance If You Can
+Skip the Insurance If You Can

-If you book your rental with a credit card, you will more likely than not be covered in the event of an accident – just make sure to read the fine print.
+If you book your rental with a credit card, you will more likely than not be covered in the event of an accident—just make sure to read the fine print.
 The same could apply to your usual car insurance policy.
 Either way, make sure you know the details before you get to the car rental company.
 Otherwise, the agent will try to sell you additional insurance that you may or may not need.

-Refuel On Your Own
+Refuel on Your Own